Complete Guide to Estate and Gift Taxation

-1. Identify money management noting income types, recognize causes of increased taxable income for itemizing taxpayers, and specify taxable income types and their proper reporting.
+1. Identify money management specifying income types, recognize causes of increased taxable income for itemizing taxpayers, and specify taxable income types and their proper reporting.

 2. Determine the distinctions between tax-free municipal bonds from fringe benefits in generating tax-free income, cite the benefits of tax deferral, and identify tax-deferred investments.

-3. Specify ways to shelter income noting how income sheltering amplifies investment return.
+3. Specify ways to shelter income stating how income sheltering amplifies investment return.

 4. Recognize the budgeting of income into cash by containing expenditures with the author’s step process and discretionary income development, identify a client’s negative outlook on budgeting and counter strategies, determine how to convert income into assets by purchasing investments, and specify asset acquisition rules.

-5. Specify tax-advantage investments noting management rules, and determine the economic impact of accelerating deductions, postponing tax liability, and leveraging.
+5. Specify tax-advantaged investments, citing management rules, and determine the economic impact of accelerating deductions, postponing tax liability, and leveraging.

 After studying the materials in Chapter 2, answer the exam questions 10 to 23.